 2.3.
 Molecular studies of CYP7A1, LDLRAP1 and LRP6

-We sequenced CYP7A1, LDLRAP1 and LRP6 genes in the cohort of 160 French hypercholesterolemic probands in whom mutations in LDLR, APOB, PCSK9 and APOE had been excluded.
-We replicated the CYP7A1 finding by identifying the same p.(Pro398Ala) mutation in a 71 years old man who presented with total cholesterol of 7.52 mmol/L and LDL-C of 5.69 mmol/L, and we identified two other variants in this gene: p.(Ala13Val) and p.(Asp347Asn).
-We also identified three rare missense variants in LRP6: p.(Tyr972Cys), p.(Thr1479Ile) and p.(Ser1612Phe), and one in LDLRAP1: p.(Ser202LeufsTer19) (Table 1 and 2).
-The p.(Tyr972Cys) in LRP6 is located in the fourth ß-propeller domain of the LRP6 receptor while two other variants lie in the intracellular domain (Figure 2).
-The substituted residues are highly conserved among species from human to zebrafish (Figure S1).
-The p.(Val1382Phe) variant in LRP6 is located in the transmembrane domain of LRP6 (Figure 2) in a conserved region (Figure S2).
+We sequenced the CYP7A1, LDLRAP1 and LRP6 genes in the cohort of 160 French hypercholesterolemic probands in whom mutations in LDLR, APOB, PCSK9, and APOE had been excluded.
+We replicated the CYP7A1 finding by identifying the same p.(Pro398Ala) mutation in a 71-year-old man who presented total cholesterol of 7.52 mmol/L and LDL-C of 5.69 mmol/L. Among other cohort members, we identified the two variants p.(Ala13Val) and p.(Asp347Asn) in this gene and the four rare missense variants p.(Tyr972Cys), p.(Thr1479Ile) and p.(Ser1612Phe) in LRP6 and p.(Ser202LeufsTer19) in LDLRAP1 (Tables 1 and 2).
+The p.(Tyr972Cys) variation in LRP6 was located in the fourth ß-propeller domain of the LRP6 receptor, whereas two other variants were in the intracellular domain (Figure 2).
+The substituted residues were highly conserved among species from human to zebrafish (Figure S1).
+The p.(Val1382Phe) variant in LRP6 was located in the transmembrane domain of LRP6 (Figure 2) in a conserved region (Figure S2).